Chile

 Sink

-Chile has large forested areas, and although fluctuating strongly, e.g. because major wildfires swept across the country in 2018, Chile’s LULUCF sinks over the last 20 years absorbed, on average, roughly two thirds of total emissions.
-Chile should work toward maintaining this LULUCF sink.
+Chile has large forested areas, and although emissions have fluctuated strongly, e.g. because major wildfires swept across the country in 2017, Chile’s LULUCF sinks over the last 20 years absorbed, on average, roughly two-thirds of total emissions.
+Chile should work toward maintaining this LULUCF sink, but it is far from meeting its ambitious reforestation and sustainable forest management commitments in its NDC.
 For more information about forestry activities in Chile, please see the LULUCF tab under Policies and Actions.

 Net zero target